 Each Period of a Child’s Development has its Own Needs

-Coming to a new family with a new-born it has happened many times that the parents were terrified by the thought of not being able to cope with the needs of the new baby.
+Visiting a family with a new-born it happened many times that the parents were terrified by the thought of not being able to cope with the needs of the new baby.

 They might have gone through a nightmare with their first baby having had lots of trouble in getting the child enough sleep with hours of screaming before calm was reestablished or difficulties in getting the child to eat properly or to get the normal physical development!